 Evaluations and Notifications

-Satisfactory academic progress is evaluated annually at the end of each spring term (after grades are posted).
+Satisfactory academic progress is evaluated annually in early June.
 Students enrolled in a certificate program are evaluated at the end of each term.
 SAP is also reviewed at the end of each probationary period, if applicable.
 Students who fail to meet the minimum SAP standards will be notified electronically via your Loyola email account.

 The SAP policy applies to financial aid eligibility; it does not impact registration or academic standing.
 It is separate from the academic standard required by the University for continued enrollment.
 Students failing SAP are ineligible for financial aid for subsequent enrollment periods.
 You are permitted to attend Loyola, but at your own expense until you demonstrate academic progress toward your degree.